CrocSwap/blog-posts/drafts/markout.md

 As such, it is *not* true that the original markout analysis does not include fees!
 It is in fact very convenient from an analysis standpoint that the fee is automatically incorporated into the effective swap execution price.

-However, that sets the stage for a discussion of the three potential irregularities we identified.
+However, that sets the stage for a discussion of the two potential irregularities we identified.
+(These two disagreements are closely related, and both are resolved by a single change; however, for the sake of conceptual and expositional clarity, we choose to present them separately.)

 **Disagreement #1: The markout price should be the pool price**